20+ bucket list activities for you and your dog (2026 edition)

 Dog-friendly spas are quite popular right now, so if your dog doesn't mind a bit of grooming, it could be a good option; it's relaxing, and unwinding with your pup can be an excellent way to form bonds with your pampered canine.

-Cuddling up with some snacks, doggy popcorn and a good film is always a nice time.
+Cuddling up with a good film is always a nice time.
 You can make it special by watching your favourite films or putting something on that you know your dog responds to.

 Taking them on their favourite walks